 As we were finalizing the manuscript for the Inclusive Leader’s Playbook, we sent it to a diverse group of “beta testers” to get their feedback.
-One insight came from Stu Kliman at Building Industry Products (look for his conversation with Susan Brady on the Better Understanding podcast in early September).
+One insight came from Stu Kliman at Building Industry Products (look for his conversation with Susan Brady on the Better Understanding podcast).
 Stu noted that the title of the book raised a question for him – is an Inclusive Leader just concerned about inclusion, or do they need to engage with all aspects of diversity, equity, and inclusion?

 Inclusive Leadership Defined

 The short answer to Stu’s question is that we believe inclusive leaders are responsible for diversity, equity, inclusion, and belonging (sometimes shortened to DEIB).
 They pay attention to having a diverse team, creating systems that promote equity, and fostering an environment where people feel uniquely valued and included.
 We have included all of these behaviors in our model of the Work of the Inclusive Leader™ (see model, above).

 Stu’s question reminded me that the terms we commonly use are imprecise and constantly evolving.
 Many of us remember when organizations were just focused on diversity efforts.
 Then inclusion was added, as organizations recognized that it’s impossible to reap the benefits of diverse talent if that talent is silenced by the culture.
 As more organizations realized the need for systemic change, the word equity was added, followed most recently by belonging, which is about how people feel when they are at work.
 Deb Dagit, founder of Deb Dagit Diversity recently introduced me to an alternative acronym which I love: IDEA, which stands for Inclusion, Diversity, Equity, and Accessibility.

 What’s next for DEIB?